timothy-huang/my_blog/pages/about.markdown

 ---

 <br>
-A way to subscribe to get new articles coming soon.
+You can subscribe to my newsletter here.

+ {% include subscription_form.html %}

 My goal is to write a minimum of 2 articles a month, with the intention of constantly improving my writing over time.
 <br>

 ---